twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

 ##### API usage
 - React SPA makes XHR to https://app.example.com/api/baz
-    - Browser users current cookie, including the JWT one
+    - Browser uses current cookie, including the JWT one
     - Django DRF sees the cookie and uses that
 - We also need to set up CORS properly due to XHR usage